Troubleshoot: Outgoing calls

 Re-Link your smartphone

-The SmartLine app uses your cell network to be able to make and receive phone calls.
+The SmartLine app uses your cell network to make and receive phone calls.
 Upon your initial set up, you are asked to enter your cell phone number into the app.
 This links the app to your cell service.
 If the number is entered incorrectly, you won't be able to connect to your cell network.
 Follow the steps below to review your settings:

 - In the SmartLine app, tap Settings .